justinsadakhom/Super-Mario-Evo/README.md

 **SETUP**

 The program requires [Bizhawk emulator][1].
 Download and install it.
+You will also need a Super Mario World (USA) ROM for the SNES.

+Run the ROM using Bizhawk.
+Open main.lua in Bizhawk's Lua console.

 If you want to run the included unit tests, ensure the script module is included in your LUA path.